Kareem Serageldin

 Kareem Serageldin (/ˈsɛrəɡɛldɪn/) (born in 1973) is a former executive at Credit Suisse.
-He is notable for being the only banker in the United States to be sentenced to jail time as a result of the financial crisis of 2007–2008, a conviction resulting from mismarking bond prices to hide losses.
+He is notable for being the only banker in the United States to be sentenced to jail time as a result of the 2008 financial crisis, a conviction resulting from mismarking bond prices to hide losses.

 Early life and education

 Serageldin was born in Cairo, Egypt to parents of modest means.
-He moved to the United States as a child and spent most of his childhood in the Upper Peninsula of Michigan.
+He spent some of his childhood in the Upper Peninsula of Michigan in the United States.
 He graduated from Yale University in 1994.